Ksschkw/driftlock/README.md

 2. Parse old & new file versions to extract structural signatures
 3. Map changed files → Markdown documents (from .driftlock.toml)
 4. If structural changes exist:
    a.
-Send (diff + current doc) to an LLM
+Extract only the relevant sections of the documentation (smart chunking)
    b.
+Send (diff + chunked doc) to an LLM
+   c.
 LLM returns TRUE (docs OK) or FALSE (outdated)
-   c.
-If FALSE → LLM rewrites the affected doc sections
    d.
-Print result, optionally block commit (exit 1)
+If FALSE → LLM rewrites the affected sections, which are then
+      merged back into the full document.
+Commit is blocked.
 5. If no structural changes: print a green status message, exit 0
 6. (Optional) Log SHA-256 hash to local audit file or Solana
 ```

 Driftlock is **not** a simple text‑diff checker.
 It only triggers when the
 **API‑visible surface** of your code changes.
-It will stay completely silent
+It stays completely silent
 for cosmetic changes, comment edits, or internal refactors that don't alter
 public signatures.